Close Recently added item(s)

 If you’re a purist, this will probably be your preferred method to break in your glove.
 Simply get a couple friends together and play catch.
 The more times you squeeze the glove around a ball during practice, the more it will be perfectly broken in and ready to go for the season.
 While this method is admittedly the most time consuming, it really is the best and most recommended option.
 It greatly reduces any potential risk to damaging your glove versus other methods some players may choose to use.

 One tested method that has been known to work is glove steaming.
 Outside of playing catch, this is often considered to be the next best method.
 Steaming the glove helps relax the leather and seams to get it game ready.
-Depending on where you go to steam the leather, the process usually involves the following:

 If you happen to be in the area of a MonkeySports store, you can come in to get your glove steamed by one of our specialists.